imosnet/invoice/README.md

 $lineItemTotal = $lineItem->getTotal(); // Get the line total
 ```

 `Invoice` represents an invoice.
-It can be set to use either net prices or gross
+It can be set to use either net list prices or gross
-prices.
+list prices.
 Depending on type, it will calculate taxes either "backwards" or "forwards".

 ```php
 $invoice = (new Invoice)